Sarkozy denies hawking nuclear reactor to Gaddafi

 "Allow me to tell you that if there is one head of state in the world who has not associated with Mr. Gaddafi and who is responsible for his departure and his fate then that is me," Sarkozy told France Inter.

-Sarkozy led the West's intervention in Libya that helped rebels end Gaddafi's 42-year rule.
-But in 2007 he welcomed the late dictator to Paris.
-A nuclear cooperation agreement between the two nations signed in December that year and made available to the media at the time provides for the supply of reactors.
+Sarkozy led the West's intervention in Libya that helped rebels end Gaddafi's 42-year rule, but back in 2007 he welcomed the late dictator to Paris and a December 2008 cooperation agreement between the two nations made available to the media at the time provides for the supply of nuclear reactors.

 Sarkozy's aides have said Lauvergeon was trying to settle scores and said that if she had been witness to any misconduct in her former post, she should have reported it at the time.